le0pard/le0pard.github.io/_posts/chef/2013-09-01-chef-server-getting-started-part-2.md

 {% endhighlight %}

-Just don't forget do this.
-Save current nodes, environments and roles also good point, because if you will lose by some reason chef server, all cookbooks and recipes will saved also in git repo.
+Just don't forget to do this.
+Save current nodes, environments and roles also good point in git (hg, svn, etc.) repo, because if you will lose by some reason chef server, all cookbooks and recipes will saved.

 # Cooking of the nodes